mariunaise/HDA-Thesis/content/SMHD.typ

 = S-Metric Helper Data Method <chap:smhd>

 A metric based @hda generates helper data at PUF enrollment to provide more reliable results at the reconstruction stage.
 Each of these metrics correspond to a quantizer with different bounds to lower the risk of bit or symbol errors during reconstruction.

 == Background

-#inline-note[Hier noch bla bla]
+Before we turn to a concrete realization of the S-Metric method, let's take a look at its predecessor, the Two-Metric Helper Data Method.

-=== Distribution Independency <sect:dist_independency>
+/*=== Distribution Independency <sect:dist_independency>

 The publications for the Two-Metric approach @tmhd1 and @tmhd2, as well as the generalized S-Metric approach @smhd make the assumption, that the PUF readout is zero-mean Gaussian distributed @smhd.
 We propose, that a Gaussian distributed input for S-Metric quantization is not required for the operation of this quantizing algorithm.